passivestar/quickmenu/MANUAL.md

 `da4` **Global Orientation.** Sets transform orientation to global.

 `da5` **Normal Orientation.** Sets transform orientation to normal.
-Sets transform pivot to active element.
+Sets transform pivot to the active element.
 Using normal orientation with active element pivot makes it possible to avoid having to create a new orientation in a lot of cases.

 `da6` **New Orientation.** Creates a new orientation.
 Overwrites a custom orientation if it already exists.